Conskel/cln-blog/content/english/post/vpn-building.md

 headscale namespaces create user1
 ```

-We generate a preauth key for each our namespaces to use to authenticate when we register clients in the Tailnet.
+Generate a preauth key for each our namespaces to use to authenticate when we register clients in the Tailnet.
 By default these will expire after 1 hour.

 ```bash
 headscale --namespace admin1 preauthkeys create --reusable --expiration 24h